 Annoyed, the lawyer responded as follows:

 “Your letter regarding title in Case No. 189156 has been received.
 I note that you wish to have title extended further than the 194 years covered by the present application.
-I was unaware that any educated person in this country, particularly those working in the property area, would not know that Louisiana was purchased, by the U.S., from France in 1803, the year of origin identified in our application.
+I was unaware that any educated person in this country, particularly those working in the property area(read at my HomeSpot blog), would not know that Louisiana was purchased, by the U.S., from France in 1803, the year of origin identified in our application.
 For the edification of uninformed FHA bureaucrats, the title to the land prior to U.S. ownership was obtained From France, which had acquired it by Right of Conquest from Spain.
 The land came into the possession of Spain by Right of Discovery made in the year1492 by a sea captain named Christopher Columbus, who had been granted the Privilege of seeking a new route to India by the Spanish monarch, Isabella.

 The good queen, Isabella, being a pious woman and almost as careful about titles as the FHA, took the precaution of securing the blessing of the Pope before she sold her jewels to finance Columbus ‘ expedition.
 Now the Pope, as I sure you may know, is the emissary of Jesus Christ, the Son of God, and God, it is commonly accepted, created this world.
 Therefore, I believe it is safe to presume that God also made that part of the world called Louisiana.
 God, therefore, would be the owner of origin and His origins date back to before the beginning of time, the world as we know it AND the FHA.

 I hope you find God’s original claim to be satisfactory.
 Now, may we have our damn loan?”